TN Lemon Law FAQ

 Does a problem always need to occur four times to be considered a lemon?

 Not necessarily.
-If your car is in the shop 30 days or more in the first 12 months or in the express warranty period, (whichever comes first), consecutive or not, we can file a claim under the Law.
+If your car is in the shop 30 days or more in the first 12 months or during the express warranty period (whichever comes first), consecutive or not, we can file a claim under the TN Lemon Law.

 What happens if I fall outside the 12 months/warranty period before my first problem exists?
 Does this mean I do not have a claim?

-No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
-Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
+No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal–Magnuson Moss Warranty Act.
+Please let us know about your repairs, and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free under the Magnuson–Moss Warranty Act.

 How does the TN Lemon Law offer cost-free representation?